Studio located at Varsity Lakes, Gold Coast!

 What to wear

-Colours that work well against both a black or white backdrop are pastels, silvers/greys or neutrals.
-Jeans or dark pants are fine.
-One tip is to lay out your outfits together on the bed to ensure one item or colour is not dominant.
-You may decide to both wear white tops, black tops, or coloured tops.
-I recommend the plain coloured tops.
-Polo tops are preferable to business shirts.
+One tip is to lay your outfits out together on the bed to make sure one item or colour isn’t too dominant.
+You may decide to both wear white, black or coloured tops.
+I recommend plain-coloured tops, and polo shirts are preferable to business shirts.

 Make sure your sleeve lengths are the same (i.e. both short or both long).
 Try to avoid tops with logos, text or stripes and patterns.
 We want the focus to be you and your baby and these sorts of tops can be distracting.